 Yarra Valley Wine Tasting

 Located just 30 miles from Melbourne, the Yarra Valley is a well-known wine producing region of Australia, excelling at chardonnay and pinot noir wines.
-Visitors can join half-or full-day tours of the vineyards and top Australian wineries.
-Popular tours include tastings at wine estates, gourmet lunches, additional sightseeing and regional offers unique to Victoria.
-Find out more about this tour!

 Phillip Island Penguins

-Phillip Island – just a two-hour trip from Melbourne – is a wildlife refuge…and the best place to see the world’s smallest penguins, Fairy Penguins!
-An ideal day trip from Melbourne for people of all ages, most Phillip Island tours include roundtrip transport, wildlife viewing (including koalas and fur seals) and a good position along the Penguin Parade route (when the little penguins make their evening walk from the water to their burrows).
-Get more details here!
+Most Phillip Island Tours include roundtrip transport, wildlife viewing (including koalas and fur seals) and a good position along the Penguin Parade route.
+This is when they make their evening walk from the water to their burrows!

 Day 3: Melbourne Neighborhoods and Culture Tour